BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 ### 4 Investigate the gene FBgn0033687 (6 points)

 Let's look at another gene FBgn0033687.
-Repeate the above analyses.
+Repeat the above analyses.

 1 - Conduct the Bartlett test of homogeneity of variances.
 Does our dataset violate the assumption of homogeneity?